-There is rarely a waiting list for moorings and we usually accommodate boats up to a maximum of 12 meters and ten tons.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees_and_Charges|very reasonable
+We can usually accommodate boats up to a maximum of 12 meters and ten tons.
+As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees_and_Charges|very reasonable indeed!]]